Cluedrew/little-scribe/lang.md

 +   First Word: The first word in a sentence, as a regular word except the first letter is a capital, not lowercase.
 +   Period: The token that ends a sentence.
-+   Number: A token made up of digits, repersenting an integer value.
++   Integer: A token made up of digits, repersenting an integer value.

 ##### Levels:
 Most sentences can occur anywhere, but not all, so we have a few levels where